Search Knowledge Base by Keyword

 Maximize Your 401k Contribution

 You also might want a higher salary to maximize your i401k plan or solo 401k plan.
-You can contribute up to $19,500 (for the 2021 tax year) plus $6,500 catch-up if 50 or older.
-Therefore if you are 55 years old you might want your salary to be at least $25,000.
-There are instances where a $290,000 salary (for the 2021 tax year) might be the best solution given age-based profit sharing and defined benefits pensions.
+You can contribute up to $23,000 (for the 2024 tax year) plus $7,500 catch-up if 50 or older.
+Therefore, if you are 50 years old you might want your salary to be at least $33,100 (this leaves room for your portion of Social Security and Medicare taxes).
+There are instances where a $345,000 salary (for the 2024 tax year) might be the best solution given age-based profit sharing and defined benefits pensions.

 Oftentimes, these small business retirements plans are added to the traditional 401k plan to “turbocharge” them.
-It seems crazy to want to pay a $290,000 salary when one of the resounding themes is to have a low salary, but there could be significant tax savings.
-See our chapter dedicated to self-employed retirement plans for more details or this link-
+It seems crazy to want to pay a $345,000 salary when one of the resounding themes is to have a low salary, but there could be significant tax savings.
+See Chapter 12 which is dedicated to self-employed retirement plans for more details or this link-

 Health Insurance Floor